 - Vesting commencement date, company incorporation date

 Founders and board members sign documents

-Step 4: Founders consider filing an 83(b) election with the IRS
+Founders consider filing an 83(b) election with the IRS

-Those with stock subject to vesting often benefit from filing an 83(b) election to avoid potentially substantial personal tax obligations as the company’s value increases.
-83(b) elections must be filed within 30 days of the stock purchase; you can find a template in the Stripe Dashboard.
+- Those with stock subject to vesting often benefit from filing an 83(b) election to avoid potentially substantial personal tax obligations as the company’s value increases.
+83(b) elections must be filed within 30 days of the stock purchase (and there is no way to file a late election); you can find a template in the Stripe Dashboard.

-Subsidiaries and modifications to our defaults
+Subsidiaries, LLCs, and modifications to our defaults

 For a subsidiary:

 Certificate of Adoption of Bylaws

 Subsidiary Stock Purchase Agreement and Board Approval

 For a new company: